Ian Parkin is the author of this post.

 How many coins do you need for I Ching?

-How do you use I Ching coins?
+How do you consult the I Ching coins?

 These six lines make up the hexagram (consisting of two trigrams).